 - Work with other departments and divisions to secure resources including leaseholds, water, processing facilities, etc. required to maintain and promote the local production of aquaculture and livestock. - 2.
-Work with Federal agencies and other divisions to secure CIP funds for the development and redevelopment of infrastructure critical to the survival and expansion of the aquaculture and livestock industries. - 3.
-Work with other divisions to amend rules to allow the aquaculture and livestock industries to obtain leases, water and other resources at rates which these industries can bear.
+Work with Federal agencies and other divisions to secure CIP funds

+3. Work with other divisions to amend rules to allow the aquaculture and livestock industries to obtain leases, water and other resources at rates which these industries can bear.
 Assist in developing financing options that would allow the industries to develop and operate competitively and in a long term sustainable manner.

-Division/Branch: Animal Industry, Rabies Quarantine Branch
+Animal Industry, Rabies Quarantine Branch Division/Branch:

-Purpose: To protect animal and public health by reducing the likelihood that rabies will be introduced into the State and monitoring animal entries for alien pests that may carry human or animal diseases.
+To protect animal and public health by reducing the likelihood that rabies Purpose:

+will be introduced into the State and monitoring animal entries for alien pests that may carry human or animal diseases.